-Matt is passionate about the provision of inclusive and Trauma Informed services for individuals, positive risk assessment, and suicide prevention.
-His specialist interest treatment groups have always been people struggling with borderline personality disorder, complex trauma, and addictions.
-He is a proud advocate for DBT and stabilisation-based therapies to help people experience a better present, and future.
+Matt is passionate about the provision of inclusive and Trauma-Informed services for individuals, positive risk assessment and suicide prevention.
+His specialist interest treatment groups have always been people struggling with Borderline Personality Disorder, complex trauma and addictions.

 Sally originally qualified in the UK as a Mental Health Nurse in 1993.
 Since then she has trained in many psychotherapeutic models including CBT, Mindfulness Based Therapy, Nature Based Therapy, Equine Assisted therapy and Skills Based Animal Assisted Therapy facilitation.
 She is accredited with the ACA, AACBT, EAGALA and Credentialled as a specialist Mental Health Nurse.
 Sally is the founder of Pathways to Mental Health.
 She is passionate about providing accessible, high quality services and believes that our natural environment is the best place for working on recovery.